 - The individual admits or confesses to the abuse, neglect or abandonment

 - Physical or medical evidence establishes abuse, neglect, or abandonment has occurred

 - The facts of the assessment establish more likely than not the abuse, neglect or abandonment happened

 If none of the above apply, then the incident is unsubstantiated.

 When an incident is substantiated it is also assigned a level depending on the severity of the abuse, neglect or abandonment.
 Levels determine the length of time an individual must remain on the registry before they can request to be removed.

 You will be notified by certified mail when a decision is substantiated.
-Once you receive this letter you have 28 days to request an appeal in writing.
+After you receive this letter, you have 28 days to request an appeal in writing.
 You can appeal the substantiation, the level, or both.
 The first step to the appeal is an Administrative Review.